Israelshecktar/alx-low_level_programming/README.md

 This project extensively covers:

 **C basics**: Data types, operators, functions, loops, conditional statements, etc.
-Pointers, arrays,, and strings: Understanding and manipulating pointers, multi-dimensional arrays,, and different types of strings
+Pointers, arrays, and strings: Understanding and manipulating pointers, multi-dimensional arrays,, and different types of strings
 Dynamic Memory Allocation: Implementation of Malloc and Free **Static and Dynamic libraries**: Creating and using libraries in C File Descriptors: Handling and manipulation of file descriptors

-For further reading and understanding of of these topics, a a couple of handy links are shared here:
+For further reading and understanding of these topics, a couple of handy links are shared here:

 - [C Programming](https://www.learn-c.org/)
 - [Pointers in C](https://www.geeksforgeeks.org/pointers-in-c-and-c-set-1-introduction-arithmetic-and-array/)